apurvgaikwad/FYP/README.md

 Here's a desktop application that helps with image and audio steganography using the LSB Encoding technique.

 Just clone the repository and install the necessary python libraries to run the application.
--	eel (for the purpose of message passing between front-end and back-end scripts.
-More details here->https://pypi.org/project/Eel/)
+-	eel (More details here->https://pypi.org/project/Eel/)
 -	os
 -	math
 -	struct